 Get grinding for $42.98

-When it comes to grooming your dog at home, one tool you really can’t skimp on is shears.
-Ordinary scissors aren’t sharp or precise enough to safely trim your dog’s fur.
+When it comes to grooming products for your dog, one tool you really can’t skimp on is a quality pair of shears.
+Ordinary scissors aren’t sharp or precise enough to safely trim your dog’s fur and aren’t ideal for a quality coat care routine.
 These professional grooming shears have stainless-steel blades and an ergonomic handle.
 Use them to trim around your pup’s toes, ears, and other areas where precision counts.

 Groomer review: “As a professional dog groomer, I love these shears!
 Great for around the eye and other tight little spots on wiggly little dogs.
 Perfect size and comfortable to use.”

 Pick up a pair for $22.50

 Professional groomers use slicker brushes to remove dead hair, which helps shine up your dog’s coat and prevent shedding.
 This model has a soft grip handle for safe and comfortable grooming.